richjenks/epic-index/readme.md

 ## Installation

 1. Move the Teepee folder to your webserver
+2. Rename `config.sample.php` to `config.php`
-2. If you're not putting Teepee's files on the webroot, move `.htaccess` from the Teepee folder to the webroot or append its content to your current `.htaccess`
+3. If you're not putting Teepee's files on the webroot, move `.htaccess` from the Teepee folder to the webroot or append its content to your current `.htaccess`
-3. Edit `.htaccess` so the following line points to the Teepee folder from the webroot:
+4. Edit `.htaccess` so the following line points to the Teepee folder from the webroot:

     ```
     RewriteRule .* /resources/teepee/ [L]
     ```

 ## Options